bulwarkid/virtual-fido/README.md

 ## How it works

 Virtual FIDO creates a USB/IP server over local TCP in order to attach a virtual USB device.
-This USB device then emulates the USB/CTAP protocol to provide U2F/FIDO services to the host computer.
+This USB device then emulates the USB/CTAP protocols to provide U2F/FIDO services to the host computer.
 In the demo, credentials created by the virtual device are stored to a local file and approvals are done using the terminal.

 ## Demo Usage